 - Your personal insurance.
 Easdale Experiences, who are facilitating the courses, have all the necessary insurance policies in place for your protection, however, we recommend you have your own travel and personal insurance in the event that you are unable to attend the course after booking, are delayed in your arrival/departure or that your equipment becomes faulty or damaged.

 Places are limited to six participants and the course costs £495.00.
-There is an early bird offer of a £30.00 discount if you reserve your place before 1st January, 2020.
 To secure your place, we require a £50.00 non-refundable deposit, which will be subtracted from your final balance, which will be due six weeks before the course commences.
-To find out more information about what is on offer, please email [email protected] in the first instance.
+To find out more information about what is on offer, please contact or use the enquiry form below.